How to attach straps on a ukulele like a pro – 2022 update

-To resume, they only need one strap button to work, which makes it less risky if you plan to install your own buttons.
+To resume, they only need one strap button to work, which makes it less risky if you plan on installing your own buttons.

-In this guide, we’ll show you how to place both buttons, so you can pursue either choice – you can also use both if you like to have two kinds of straps!
+In this guide, we’ll show you how to place both buttons on your ukulele, so you can pursue either choice – you can also use both if you like to have two kinds of straps!

 The first button is always the easiest to install because the place is always the same.

-Keep in mind, though, that if you have an electroacoustic uke, you can also use the plug as the first button, eliminating the need of piercing your uke again.
+Keep in mind, though, that if you have an electroacoustic ukulele, you can also use the plug as the first button, eliminating the need to pierce your ukulele again.

 To install it, follow these 3 detailed steps:

-# 1 – Find the center and mark it
+# 1 – Find the center of your instrument and mark it

-First, measure the bottom of your uke (a.k.a. the tailblock) to find the exact center.
+First, measure the bottom of your ukulele (a.k.a. the tailblock) to find the exact center.

-To do so, measure the thickness and length of the bottom view of your uke.
+To do so, measure the thickness and length of the bottom view of your ukulele.

 Draw lines from the center of the horizontal and vertical measurement of the bottom.